nwaldispuehl/interval-music-compositor/en/features.markdown

 * AAC

 ## Output file format

-The resulting sound file is a 16bit, 44.1KHz, stereo, 256kbit MP3 file.
+The resulting sound file is a 16bit, 44.1KHz, stereo, 256kbit MP3, WAV, or OGG file.